 Creating a Valentine’s Day busy bag is an easy way to keep your young child – well, busy.
 Obviously, that’s in the name!
-Along with occupying your toddler or preschooler, this holiday activity builds fine motor skills, inspires creativity, teaches about shapes and colors and much, much more.
+Along with occupying your toddler or preschooler, sorting hearts activity builds fine motor skills, inspires creativity, teaches about shapes and colors and much, much more.

 Here’s what you’ll need: